Family Additions - Work in Steel

 was born twenty-two months later and with Dennis' arrival in late

-being independent and his entrepreneurial spirit could no longer be
+When Dad's independent and entrepreneurial spirit could no longer be

-constrained.
-Dad left the steel mill and for the next 30 years, he
+constrained, he quit working in the steel mill and for the next 30 years, owned and managed small businesses.

 Putting Service into a Gasoline "Service" Station